LitiumAB/Education/Developer Education/Tasks/Installation/README.md

 # Install Litium Accelerator

-In this task we will set up a local Litium installation running in a Docker container.
+In this task you will set up a local Litium installation running in a Docker container.

 > To do this task you first need to complete the [Docker task](../Docker)